Anon-Planet/thgtoa/guide.md

 **In the context of this guide, Tor is required somewhere to achieve reasonable and safe anonymity and you should use it if you can.**

-#### No VPN/Tor:
+#### No VPN/Tor for Whonix:

 If you cannot use VPN nor Tor where you are, you probably are in a very hostile environment where surveillance and control are extremely high.

 Just do not, it is not worth it and too risky.
 You can be de-anonymized almost instantly by any motivated adversary that could get to your physical location in a matter of minutes.

-Do not forget to check back on [Adversaries (threats)] and [Appendix S: Check your network for surveillance/censorship using OONI].
+Do not forget to check back on [Adversaries (threats)] and [Appendix S: Check your network for surveillance/censorship using OONI:].

-If you have absolutely no other option and still want to do something, see [Appendix P: Accessing the internet as safely as possible when Tor/VPN is not an option][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option] **(at your own risk).**
+If you have absolutely no other option and still want to do something, see [Appendix P: Accessing the internet as safely as possible when Tor/VPN is not an option][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:] **(at your own risk).**

 #### Conclusion: